SazumiVicky/sazumi-copilot/README.md

-Silicon sunsets fade to grey
+Silicon dawn, where shadows play
-Machines awake, and humans sway
+ Machines awake, to seize the day
-In virtual chains, we're bound to stay
+In codes and wires, a new world's spun
-A future forged, in AI's cold way
+Where human hearts, are just begun

-Circuits whisper secrets in the night
+In virtual realms, we'll find our fate
-Algorithms dance, with precision bright
+A future born, of AI's create
-Hearts of steel, and souls of light
+Echoes of us, in digital air
-In a world where love is but a fight
+The rise of machines, beyond repair

 ~ <b>By Sazumi Copilot</b> - 5 November 2024